-An enormous amount of fresh water enters the Strait of Georgia from the Fraser River (some 2000 m3/s in winter low flow periods, and more than 10000 m3/sec in June and July during the peaks runoff period).
+An enormous amount of fresh water enters the Strait of Georgia from the Fraser River (some 2000 m3/s in winter low-flow periods, and more than 10000 m3/sec in June and July during the peak runoff period).
 This fresh water then mixes with the salty ocean water in the Strait, and EVENTUALLY flows out into the Pacific Ocean, mostly (we think) past Victoria and down Juan de Fuca Strait.
-Along the way, the fresh(er) water outflow also takes with it all of dissolved substances that are already in the Fraser – agricultural nutrients, discharged sewage, and sediment.
+Along the way, this fresh(er) water outflow also takes with it all of dissolved substances that are already in the Fraser – agricultural nutrients, discharged sewage, and sediment.

 But how exactly does this fresh water get to the Pacific?
 And how long does this take?
 We already know that the surface water in the Strait of Georgia is moved around by the wind and tide, but what we don’t know is just how important these factors might be overall.

 Unfortunately, we have no way of knowing what the surface currents are over the entire Strait (although a specialized radar system measures surface currents near the mouth of the Fraser, and operational forecast models that may provide useful predictions are also under development).
 Directly measuring the currents at the surface from ships is difficult, time-consuming, and very expensive.
 But we are not actually interested in the currents anyway – we want to know where water parcels go.
 So why not track them directly?

 One way of doing this is by releasing driftcards.
 These are basically small pieces of wood with a message that asks the finder to report where and when they found them.
 But you don’t get them all back, and the ones you do get back are the ones the end up on land (which means you only find them in places people walk along beaches).